Location Independent (High End Homeless)

 At first, I did this because of my commitment to a possibility that is larger than my need for comfort and security: the transformation of the legal profession, a world where lawyers are peacemakers, problem-solvers and healers of conflicts, being midwives of transformation for their clients and the world.
 That focus lives within a bigger mission of creating a world that works for everyone.

-I chose to start by focusing on a profession that is foundational to our system of government and the way we relate to each other: law.
+I chose to focus on a profession that is foundational to our system of government and reflects the way we relate to each other.
 I figure that transforming the legal profession and having transformed lawyers working on problem-solving, peacemaking and healing is a step in the right direction toward a world that works for all.
+Lawyers are a distressed group who are capable of making big change in the world when inspired and fully expressed.

 How do you afford this?

 Most people can't imagine that I do this without a security blanket.
 No, I don't have a fixed income or big pot of savings somewhere.
-My expenses are low.
+I keep my expenses extremely low.
 For income, I do speaking and training.
 I coach lawyers.
-When I speak, my expenses are often paid.
+I am resourceful and resilient and blessed with a supportive community.

 Where do you vote and file taxes?